The popularity of Personal Watercrafts or ‘Jet Skis’ has risen manifold over the past few years.

 You can read more about it here.

-2 – Sea Doo Spark – Best Budget-priced option
+2 – Sea-Doo Spark – Best Budget-priced option

 For a long time, buyers looking for a decent Jet Ski in the sub-$10000 price bracket had limited choices.
+Jet Skis were too expensive for a budget-minded shopper.
+That’s until Sea-Doo came along and launched their range of budget-priced PWCs, led by the Sea-Doo Spark.

-Can seat 2 or 3 people, can be customized from the ground up and is available in 60 (Rotax 900 ACE) & 90 HP (Rotax 900 HO ACE) configurations.
+The Spark is everything that a beginner Jet Skier looks for.
+It is small, fast, fuel-efficient, and affordable.
+It can seat 2 or 3 people, can be customized from the ground up, and is available in 60 (Rotax 900 ACE) & 90 HP (Rotax 900 HO ACE) configurations.

+At just over 400 lbs., the nearest entry-level models weigh half the weight.
+And you can tow this with a sedan.
 But don’t be thrown off by the size or the weight.
 The spark is no muck with the bat in the water.

-It can hit top speeds of 50 mph, can spin on its nose, comes with a reverse system and stay stable enough for three riders to enjoy a smooth ride.
+It can hit top speeds of 50 mph, spin on its nose, come with a reverse system, and stay stable enough for three riders to enjoy a smooth ride.
+At the same time, there is enough acceleration to keep the thrill-seeker interested.

-If you are cash strapped while shopping for Jet Skis, we highly recommend the Sea Doo spark.
+If you are cash-strapped while shopping for Jet Skis, we highly recommend the Sea-Doo Spark.
 You won’t be disappointed one bit.

-New: $5699 and up
+New: $6,999 and up

 Used: $4200 and up